freerange/site/soups/weeknotes/week-193.snip.markdown

 Actually, here in Texas we are enjoying the "second summer"[^1].
 At the moment the temperatures are around 30&deg;C, and the coverage in iOS 6 mapping here is just fine.
 I hear some of you had to put on waterproof trousers this week, your weather was so bad.
 Awww.
 And your iPhone's turn-by-turn directions landed you into a soggy ditch? _Awwwwwww_.

 Right, that's enough faux smugness.
 It's not all sunglasses and rodeos and brisket here in Texas, and as always the time difference and geographic distances have proved a worth adversary to my productivity.
-That said, we're getting pretty good at it, and our _GFR Tuesdays_ (see {l week-184,Week 184}) have definitely helped, giving us a good opportunity to use Skype to catch up.
+That said, we're getting pretty good at it, and our _GFR Tuesdays_ (see <%= l('week-184', 'Week 184') %>) have definitely helped, giving us a good opportunity to use Skype to catch up.

 Inside Government home stretch